Telegram Channel Analytics: Track Performance Like a Pro

 Features:

-- Subscriber dynamics
+- Subscriber dynamics with day-by-day granularity

-- ERR (Engagement Rate Reach) calculations
+- Engagement metrics including ERR (Engagement Rate Reach) calculations

 Combot